Beddomeia fultoni: Distribution and habitat

 B. fultoni is geographically restricted to the Montagu catchment in north-western Tasmania, where it has been located within the headwater tributaries of Fixters and Farnhams creeks.
 Within Fixters Creek the species is generally found on roots, wood, leaves and stones at Farnhams Creek.
-B.fultoni have only been identified within only 6 different streams with a maximum of 4km separating these sites, revealing the extremely narrow range of the species.
+B.fultoni have only been identified within only 6 different streams with a maximum of 4 km separating these sites, revealing the extremely narrow range of the species.
 This can be seen in Table 1, a population summary for Beddomeia fultoni assembled by K. Richards.
 Currently, the length of stream that the species occurs in unknown; however, inhospitable environments downstream of these catchments, caused by factors such as intensive dairy production, limit further radiation.
 Inhospitable environments such as wide streams, areas with high levels of agricultural development, production forestry, and domestic residences further separate subpopulations occurring within these catchments.

 Species such as B.fultoni which exhibit small ranges of distribution do so as a result of limitation by size, dispersal capabilities and mobility.
 Historical biogeographical obstructions often determine the small ranges of species, however for those with minimal dispersal capabilities, migration between suitable habitats is significantly hindered.
 The presence of substances such as root mates, various substrates, CWD, and detritus have been associated with the occurrence of B. fultoni within its known habitats.